Callaway Gardens: Lodge and Spa

 William R. Doyle III, President & CEO announced in mid-April 2016 that Callaway Gardens had purchased The Lodge & Spa from Noble Investment Group and would begin a $2.5 million renovation of the entire Lodge & Spa facility.
 The spa was renamed, “Spa Prunifolia”, a reference to the rare azalea that still grows at the garden.

 Nearly 11 acre of pine trees were cut in early 2017 between Robin Lake and the Lodge.
 It created a clear line of sight between the hotel and the water plus a view of land in the F. D. Roosevelt State Park.
-Many of the trees were 60 years old, planted in the 1950s, but Cason Calloway did the same thing years prior for the Mountain View Inn.
+Many of the trees were 60 years old, planted in the 1950s, but Cason Callaway did the same thing years prior for the Mountain View Inn.
 The open area will remain greenspace, have scattered fire pits and hammocks.

 Renovation for the 30000 sqft Lodge conference center was scheduled to begin in late 2019 and be ready in February 2020.
 The Longleaf Ballroom can accommodate 450-500 people; the Cypress Room holds 75-100 people; the Ironwood Courtyard seats 50-75 people.